DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

 ## 🧬 <a id="gene-annotations"> Gene Annotations</a>

 **What are annotations?**
 In RNA-seq, quantification tools like **kallisto** produce counts for _transcripts_ (e.g., ENST00000335137.4).
-While these transcript IDs are precise, they aren’t always intuitive — most biologists want to see **gene names** like _BRCA1_.
+While these transcript IDs are precise, they aren’t always intuitive, most biologists want to see **gene names** like _BRCA1_.

 Annotations bridge this gap by mapping transcript IDs to gene IDs and human-readable gene names.
 Without them, our results would be just lists of cryptic alphanumeric codes, making interpretation and biological insight difficult.